 Only two words needed here: Apple Fries.
 Everyone I've ever directed to Granny's Apple Fries in the Castle Hill area has thanked me for it.
 Brace yourself for cinnamon, vanilla cream, and a craving that stays with you until your next trip to Legoland.
 Other food at the park is the sort of variety you'd expect at a family attraction, though keep your eyes open for signs announcing free kids' meals with an adult meal after 3:30pm.

 There are a few hotel options on property, including the classic Legoland Hotel and the new Legoland Castle Hotel.
 These not only give early entrance to the park just steps away from the entrance; they also continue the brick-building theme throughout the stay.
 The atmosphere in the hotels is great fun (right down to the disco elevators) with plenty of after-hours play options for kids, and the deals combining park admission with the room really make it worth not driving back to LA at the end of the day.

+The Sea Life Aquarium is its own adventure.
 Photo by Mommy Poppins

 Here's a curve ball: what other theme park has a full aquarium?
 The Sea Life Aquarium is no minor exhibit posing as an aquarium; this is a proper marine educational facility worthy of a visit all its own.
 The size is perfect: small enough to be covered in an hour if that's your goal, but large enough for a marine-life-loving kid to lose himself for much longer.
 Two floors of exhibits cover every type of aquatic environment, including an interactive bioluminescent tide display on a faux beach.
 Trained aquarists are on hand to answer questions—and yes, there are divers made of Lego bricks.
 Of course.